-If you were required to give a blood sample during your DUI arrest, only half of the blood sample was sent to a forensic lab to be analyzed.
-The other half is required, by law, to be properly stored for at least a year.
+If you were required to give a blood sample during your DUI arrest, there is usually a reserve amount of blood untested.
 This gives you and your DUI lawyer the chance to have the sample tested independently by a lab of your choosing.
 This is known as a blood test “split.”

-Splitting the blood sample can help you substantially.
-If the results from the new lab show a lower BAC (blood alcohol level) than the original test, or if they do not show the drug(s) that the original test showed, you may be able to get the blood test results thrown out.
-In many cases this means the prosecutor has no case against you.
+Splitting and retesting the DUI blood sample can help you substantially.
+For example, if the results from the new lab show a lower BAC (blood alcohol content) than the original test, or if they do not show the drug(s) that the initial test showed, you can get your blood test results thrown out.

 - Fermentation in the blood